 - I used this 1 tablespoon scoop to portion out my cream cheese.
 It's not a perfect scoop and cream cheese is thick and prone to air bubbles which is why I weigh each scoop for accuracy.
 But I find using the scoop is easier than a spoon or knife in terms of controlling mess.
 You decide what's right for you.

-- The only reason to bloom yeast in warm water before adding it to your dough is if you're using active dry yeast (see next bullet point) and/or to check that it's still alive.
+- Instant yeast can be added directly to the dry ingredients.
+The only reason to bloom instant yeast in warm water before adding it to your dough is if you're not sure it's still good.
 Store your yeast in the freezer and you'll never have to worry about this step.

 - You can use any of my other bagel recipes to make the dough for these bagel bombs.
 Those doughs will make 16 bagel bombs instead of 12, so you'll need an additional 54 grams of cream cheese for the filling.